Frequently asked questions

 • Holistic Grazing

-Templeroe practices Holistic or Mob grazing which is a technique where wildflowers and grasses are given time to blossom and bloom.
+Tory Hill practices Holistic or Mob grazing which is a technique where wildflowers and grasses are given time to blossom and bloom.
 This allows pollinators and insects the chance to feed on them and helps to create layers of carbon as cattle trample the grasses into the earth.
 Cattle are regularly moved to prevent permanent damage to the fields.

 • Otter holt